Should you visit Brussels, the capital of Belgium or Antwerp?

 The Flower Carpet in 2014 – Grand Place, Brussels

-This event consists of a huge flower arrangement (70 m long by 24 m wide) in the shape of a rug being set up in Grand Place square.
-It takes place every two years on the weekend of 15th August and accommodations really sell out during that time (been there, went through the struggle of finding accommodation late).
+It takes place every two years on the weekend of 15th August and accommodations really sell out during that time (been there, and gone through the struggle of finding accommodation late).

 Winner: Brussels

-Antwerp vs. Brussels: Prices and trip costs
+Prices and trip costs

 While Antwerp is generally more affordable to live in (lower rent, cheaper childcare) than Brussels, costs for tourists and locals are pretty different.
-So I tried to determine which of the two cities is cheaper in regard to various aspects that are important to travelers.

 AccommodationWhen browsing through Booking.com* for 9+ rated accommodation in both cities for the same dates, you can see that prices in Brussels are generally higher.